 Future Saltram – The Big Vision

-This is the first phase of the development of Saltram East new country park.
+This is the first phase of the development of Saltram East new Country Park.
 Over the coming years, a series of access and activity interventions will transform areas of the Saltram Estate into a vibrant green lung for Plymouth.
 This will help to deliver part of the local planning Policy for strategic green space on the eastern edge of the city, providing a resource for recreation, healthy lifestyles and learning.
 Highlights will include play areas, an outdoor events space, and a purpose-built wheeled activity zone for scooters, wheelchairs, push bikes, and assisted bikes.

 “The green spaces in our towns and cities are so important to us all – they’re places to unwind, to play, to improve our health, and to support wildlife.
 We want to bring nature closer to people’s doorstops, and by opening up this area of land, we hope to do just that for more people in Plymouth.” – Hilary McGrady, Director of National Trust